JoeKarlsson/att-hack-iot-morse-code-starter-kit/README.md

     npm start

-Navigate to [http://localhost:3001](http://localhost:3001) in your browser of choice.
+Navigate to [http://localhost:3000](http://localhost:3000) in your browser of choice.

+Once your breadboard is configured, you should be able to enter a message onto the form and upon submission your Pi will emit your message in morse code :tada:.

 ## For use on a Rasperberry Pi
 Since this is the IoT, let us expose our localhost as a publicly accessible URL.
 For that we will use ngrok.